-UBC Waste Management takes campus e-waste to Encorp Pacific (Canada) for recycling of ‘Stewardship Program items’ (see below).
-Encorp Pacific works under the BC Electronic Product Stewardship Plan (ESABC) to process e-waste to reclaim raw materials such as glass, metals, and plastics, with all recycling operations taking place in Canada.
+UBC Waste Management takes campus e-waste to FCM Recycling for recycling of ‘Stewardship Program items’ (see below).
+FCM Recycling works under the Electronic Products Recycling Association British Columbia (EPRA) to process e-waste to reclaim raw materials such as glass, metals, and plastics, with all recycling operations taking place in North America.

 UBC accepts the following items as e-waste:

-Personal electronic waste Stewardship Program items are accepted FREE OF CHARGE from staff, faculty and students.
+All personal electronic waste Stewardship Program Approved items are accepted FREE OF CHARGE from staff, faculty and students.
 A list of e-waste recycling fees (XLS) outlines any potential charges that may apply.

-UBC Waste Management will accept non-Stewardship Program items from UBC departments only, but recycling fees (XLS) will apply.
-We cannot accept non-stewardship program items from individuals at this time.
+UBC Waste Management will accept non-Stewardship Program items from UBC departments only, but e-waste recycling fees (XLS) may apply.
+Please note additional charges may apply in large volume requests.

 UBC Waste Management accepts e-waste from 7.30 am to 3.30 pm, Monday to Friday.
-You can find us at the back of the University Services Building at the first loading dock on Agronomy Road at Lower Mall in Room 0150.
+You can find us at the back of the University Services Building at the first loading dock on Agronomy Road at Lower Mall outside the back of Room 0150.
 Anyone from the UBC community (staff, faculty and students) can drop off their personal electronic waste, in small quantities.

-To have your departmental e-waste collected, please forward work request or journal voucher to Building Operations Service Centre or call them at 604-822-2173.
-Please contact your Facilities Manager if you require further assistance. download a request form.
+To have your departmental e-waste collected, please submit a service request to Building Operations Service Centre or call them at 604-822-2173.
+Please contact your Facilities Manager if you require further assistance.

 If you wish to contact a recycler outside of UBC, we suggest: